 It is a unique mall because that is open-air and right by the canal.
 You can stay on the stair and take a few pictures of the moliceiros.

 If you are looking for handicrafts, you must visit these streets: Rua dos Combatentes da Grande Guerra and Rua do Principe Perfeito.

 We currently have a new train station in Aveiro.
 The old building still exists, and you can visit inside, that is the local tourist office.
 Similar to Pinhão Train Station, this one has blue tiles which describe the traditional scenes from around Aveiro and the region.
-This tiles were made at the Fábrica da Fonte Nova in 1916.
+These tiles were made at the Fábrica da Fonte Nova in 1916.
 Unfortunately, this factory closed in 1937.

 Read more: Weather in Portugal.

 From the 12th to 20th century, salt was the most important production in Aveiro.
 It was enough to supply the entire country as well as exports.
-However, the environmental factors and salt industry destroyed this artisanal production.
+However, the environmental factors and the salt industry destroyed this artisanal production.
 Artisanal salt production continues, and you can buy top-quality salt crystals and flor de sal in Aveiro.

 Aveiro is known for this sweat made of egg yolks and sugar.
 The ovos moles are filled in small rice paper shaped like shells, clams, and fish.
 Like other Portuguese desserts, ovos moles were made by nuns in Aveiro’s old convents.
 The recipes were passed to the townsfolk when the religious institutions were shut down.

 In 2008, Ovos Moles became a product with Protected Geographical Indication by the European Union.

 The best option to get to Aveiro is from Lisbon or Porto by train!
 The main train line that runs between the South to the North of Portugal passes in this city!
 That is cheap, comfortable, and fast!
 My tip is: buy the ticket for the train Alfa.